edmundsj/stubble/README.md

 ### From the command-line
 And then it can be invoked as a command-line tool:
 ```
-python3 -m stubble --template my_file.cpp --json replacements.json
+python3 -m stubble --template my_file.cpp --replacements replacements.json
 ```

 By default, stubble produces code in a `generated` folder in the same location as it is in invoked.

 ### Using as a python package
 If you want to use `stubbles` as a python package, you can do that too.
 If you want to provide input files, you can invoke the `main()` method directly: